-Earlier this year, the world’s largest container shipping company Maersk was the victim of a massive ransomware attack.
-The malicious software behind the attack being the infamous NotPetya.
-The malware went on to infect systems on an international scale.
-Industries of all types, including construction and manufacturing, were hit by the ransomware.
-And malware threats are growing.
-According to GData, in Q1 of 2017, there was a new malware strain discovered every 4.2 seconds.
-This increasingly flooded cyber threat landscape is being driven by the success of new techniques, like ransomware-as-a-service, that makes cybercrime much easier to perpetrate, and thus opened up the floodgates for this deluge of cybersecurity threats.
+Earlier this year, the world’s largest container shipping company Maersk fell victim to a massive ransomware attack from the infamous NotPetya malware.
+The software went on to infect systems on an international scale, affecting all types of industry including construction and manufacturing.

+Unfortunately, such malware threats are becoming ever more frequent.
+According to GData, in Q1 of 2017, a new malware strain was discovered every 4.2 seconds.
+The success of new techniques, such as ransomware-as-a-service, has made cybercrime much easier to perpetrate, and thus opened up the floodgates for this deluge of cybersecurity threats.

 Smart Industry and Blockchain Innovation

-This new wave of smart industry is built on the back of automation, hyper-connectivity via cyber-physical systems, the Industrial Internet of Things (IIoT), and big data.
-In terms of growth, the IIoT is an accurate indicator of the swiftness of uptake of this vanguard.
-Research by Grand View has shown that the IIoT will be worth around $933 billion by 2025 with a CAGR of 27.8%.
+This new wave of smart industry is built upon automation, hyper-connectivity through cyber-physical systems, big data and the Industrial Internet of Things (IIoT).
+The latter provides an accurate indicator of how we can expect this industry to grow, with Grand View estimating that IIoT will be worth around $933 billion by 2025, with a CAGR of 27.8%.

-This hyper-connectivity however, is a point of weakness for Industry 4.0.
-This has been confirmed by a survey from Honeywell, who found that the number 1 issue in industry today is cyber security, with 53% of respondents suffering plant breaches.
+Unfortunately, this hyper-connectivity is precisely Industry 4.0’s Achilles heel.
+A view backed up by a Honeywell survey, which found that the biggest issue facing industry today is cyber security, with 53% of respondents suffering site breaches.

-With increasing vulnerabilities within our industrial systems, we need to look at innovative ways of dealing with these threats and the management of the extended ecosystem to mitigate threats.
-The blockchain is one such innovation which could hold the key to industry 4.0 cybersecurity risk management.
+Confronted with a growing number of vulnerabilities within our industrial systems, we need to look for innovative ways to deal and mitigate these threats throughout the extended ecosystem.
+The blockchain is one such innovation that could hold the key to cybersecurity risk management for Industry 4.0.

 Blockchain technology is usually associated with cryptocurrencies like bitcoin.
-However, it is also applicable to many other use cases, including in securing Industry 4.0.
-The blockchain is fundamentally a database of recorded transactions.
-Each transaction is associated with the previous one to build up the chain, and each block of the chain must be verified by multiple parties.
-In doing so, it becomes immutable, verifiable, and pseudonymised.
+However, it has many other use cases, including in Industry 4.0 cybersecurity.
+The blockchain is fundamentally a database of recorded transactions, whereby each transaction (block) is connected to the previous one and then verified by multiple parties.
+Building the chain in such a fashion makes it immutable, verifiable, and pseudonymised.

-Blockchain technology, including the associated mechanism of ‘smart contracts’ are ideal for supply chain risk management.
-The blockchain is an immutable ledger, and as such, is a paradigm of truth.
-For example, in the gold industry, blockchain is being used to track the entire lifecycle of gold as it passes through the supply chain.
-Each supplier, document, and transaction is validated as it progresses.
-The system also helps prevent the use of ‘conflict gold’.
+Blockchain technology, and its use in smart contracts, is ideal for supply chain risk management thanks to its immutable nature.
+For example, in the gold industry, the blockchain is being used to track the entire lifecycle of gold as it passes through the supply chain.
+Each supplier, document, and transaction is validated as it progresses, helping fight against the circulation of ‘conflict gold’.

-Organizations are exploring the use of smart contracts — based on blockchain technologies — to manage supply chain risk ensuring that suppliers contract to agree to cybersecurity policies.
-Other organizations, such as Pfizer, are using smart contracts to track drugs across the chain, whilst ensuring the protection of company sensitive information.
+Businesses are exploring the use of smart contracts to mitigate supply chain risk ensuring that suppliers contract to agree to cybersecurity policies.
+Others, such as Pfizer, are using smart contracts to track drugs throughout the chain while ensuring that their sensitive information remains secure.

-Industrial IoT security and blockchain: Industrial Control Systems (ICS) are increasingly Internet-enabled creating a cyber-physical system.
-According to Securelist around 91% of ICS devices have a medium or high-risk vulnerability.
-The structure of the blockchain is decentralized but verified.
-This fits in perfectly with the way that IoT devices are connected together.
+Industrial IoT security and blockchain: Industrial Control Systems (ICS) are increasingly Internet-enabled, becoming cyber-physical systems.
+Consequently, according to Securelist, approximately 91% of ICS devices possess a medium or high-risk vulnerability.
+This is where the blockchain comes in, whose decentralised structure and in-built verification make it a perfect fit for the IoT environment.
 In a hyper-connected network of IIoT devices, including critical infrastructure systems like ICS units, the blockchain offers a way to record and verify each device.

-Each device can also be associated with ownership using a mechanism based on the concept of the ‘oracle’; the oracle can provide proof of sensor readings.
-Using this system, devices can be verified, and if found to be rogue, can be set to inoperable if a breach is detected.
+The devices can also be associated with ownership using a mechanism based on the concept of the oracle, which can provide trusted proof of sensor readings.
+This allows for any device to be verified and subsequently deactivated if a breach is detected.

-As our industrial systems move into a more cyber-physical realm, built on hyper-connectivity and automation, it brings with it new challenges in security.
-Industry 4.0 gives us tools to develop more efficient, sustainable, and smarter machines.
-In turn, we need to be smart in our approach to securing these hyperconnected infrastructures, by using innovative ways of managing risk, security, and building in resilience.
+As our industrial systems move into a more cyber-physical realm, built on hyper-connectivity and automation, it brings with it new security challenges.
+Industry 4.0 gives us the power to develop more efficient, sustainable, and smarter machines.
+In turn, we must be smart in our approach to securing these hyper-connected infrastructures, using innovative methods to mitigate security risks and increase resilience.

-Blockchain technology has the potential to help us innovate in cybersecurity.
-It can give us a robust mechanism, inherently pseudonymised and verified.
-The processes inherent in blockchain technology offer the smart industry ecosystem measures to cross-check its own suppliers and devices, whilst maintaining the confidentiality of sensitive information.
+Blockchain technology has the potential to help us innovate in cybersecurity, offering a robust mechanism that is inherently pseudonymised and verified.
+The innate processes in blockchain technology offer the smart industry ecosystem the possibility to cross-check its own suppliers and devices while guaranteeing the confidentiality of sensitive information.